Animal Welfare Policy

 Water is provided by dams, bores, waterways and tanks and troughs.
 Water availability is monitored regularly by visual inspection and increasingly by telemetry, to enable rapid response to issues, ensuring our livestock are not subject to prolonged periods without water.

-Our livestock are provided with an appropriate, comfortable environment with adequate shelter and rest areas.
-Paraway’s cattle and sheep grazing properties, being predominantly extensive grazing systems, have features such as paddock trees, tree lines and other shelter belts that provide stock shade and protection from adverse weather conditions.
+Our livestock are provided with species and breed appropriate environments.
+Paraway’s cattle and sheep grazing properties, being predominantly extensive grazing systems, have features such as paddock trees, tree lines and other shelter belts that provide some stock shade and protection from adverse weather conditions.
 We also monitor weather conditions and provide additional protection when extreme weather events are predicted.

 In addition to providing appropriate conditions for the animals on farm, Paraway selects animals with physical and genetic traits that best suit the farm’s climatic and environmental conditions.
 Where available we also select animals with genetic traits that reduce the need for surgical modifications.
 We monitor the genetics of our herds and selectively breed to promote favourable characteristics.